Conduct and Safety

 In the United States, individuals must be at least 21 years of age to purchase or consume alcohol.
 Students under the age of 21 who purchase or consume alcohol may be at risk for conduct charges with the University and charges with law enforcement as well.
 Individuals over the age of 21 who purchase or provide alcohol to individuals under 21 may also be held responsible for these actions.

-Marijuana possession consumption is illegal from a federal level and in New York State, and is prohibited from campus.
+Marijuana possession consumption is illegal from a federal level and is prohibited from campus.
 Please note that as an international student you are expected to abide by all federal laws and regulations, including those pertaining to drug use, and failure to do so can result in a violation of status.
 While you may be aware that some states allow for consumption or marijuana in various forms, that consumption may still be viewed as a violation of federal law and therefore potentially as a violation of your status.
 Please review this with an immigration attorney if necessary.

 Academic Integrity is considered to be a cornerstone of the American classroom.
 However, America's definitions of academic integrity may differ from what you are accustomed to.
 Regardless, as a student in an American classroom you will be held to the same standards for academic integrity, so it is important that you understand the policy, its terms and conditions and seek guidance if you do not understand.
 Violations of the academic integrity policy can have very serious consequences, up to and including expulsion from the University.